Three men guided millions through horror of Sept. 11, 2001

 Those words were repeated in millions of homes on Sept.
 11, 2001.
 Friends and relatives took to the telephone: Something awful was happening.
 You have to see.

-Before social media and with online news in its infancy, the story of the day when terrorists killed nearly 3,000 people unfolded primarily on television.
+Before social media and with online news in its infancy, the story of the day when suicide terrorists killed 2,996 people unfolded primarily on television.
 Even some people inside New York's World Trade Center made the phone call.
 They felt a shudder, could smell smoke.
 Could someone watch the news and find out what was happening?

 Most Americans were guided through the unimaginable by one of three men: Tom Brokaw of NBC News, Peter Jennings of ABC and Dan Rather of CBS.